-One of the things that bring us immense tribulation is grief.
+One of the things that bring us immense tribulation, is grief.
 The loss of someone and something we love is both terrifying to contemplate and difficult to deal with.
+I know this from watching various family members grieve the loss of loved ones.
 We grieve many times in our life over and over for varying things, we grief what we didn’t get and some of the things we get too……. but all in all grief must never be suppressed.

 My eyes were always wide shut before Andrew’s case (not his real name. ) It wasn’t the first time I had heard of a boy losing his mom, but it was the first time I had ever seen a child (and a boy none the less) openly grieve like that.
 It broke my heart many times over, and it was my awakening.
 Only a broken heart can do that.
 It showed me so many things.
 I am ashamed to say that before this, I did not contemplate what it meant to lose a parent, I didn’t think about grief beyond a funeral day.
 I can almost say I didn’t care because it didn’t come home…..privilege can do this.
 But from this one experience, I learnt:

 1. Kids take their cues from us, and if we dismiss and behave as if grieving and crying are signs of weakness or are for ‘sissies’, then they will believe it too.

 2. Any culture that revers rage and anger and tells us that that’s what strength resembles, then grief and mourning was bound to become a bad words in that milieu.